Oliblish: Grammar and Alphabet of the Egyptian Grammar

 The word Oliblish appears in the Grammar and Alphabet of the Egyptian Language (GAEL), an 1835 working document created concurrently with the Book of Abraham by Smith and his associates.
 Dan Vogel and Brent Metcalfe suggest that the structure of the cosmos outlined in the GAEL perhaps mirrors the priesthood hierarchy, with three governing planets similar to the First Presidency, and twelve additional planets similar to the Quorum of the Twelve Apostles.
 Because Oliver Cowdery was a member of the First Presidency, and Oliblish was one of the three governing planets, Christopher Smith has speculated that the similarity between the words Oliver and Oliblish might have been intentional.

 LDS Church Scholarship

 The explanation given by Smith of the imagery in the scrolls stated that the word Oliblish had been used by the Egyptians, although the word doesn't have Egyptian origin.
 It may have had its origin from the Apocalypse of Abraham where similar references are made to the power of God and the Egyptian concept of the hypocephalus representing all that is encircled by the sun.
 In the same facsimile, the word is associated with a transliteration Hebrew word, Raukeeyang, meaning the expanse of heaven.

 Hugh Nibley and Michael Rhodes suggests these symbols by Smith have been correlated with the symbolism of the Seker-boat in the festival of Seker in Memphis, Egypt.

-Popular culture

-Oliblish is the name of a character of World of Warcraft, a goblin shadow priest, dubbed The Seeker.